 Build the Ultimate 1 Year Medical Supply with These First Aid Basics

-Experts suggest that each home have a basic medical supply that is unique to your family’s needs.
+Experts suggest that each home has a basic medical supply that is unique to your family’s needs.
 Therefore, keep any preexisting conditions and allergies any family members may have, as well as the above list of the most common medical conditions that hospitals see.
 It is within your best interest to ensure that you have any and all necessary medications that require prescriptions before an emergency happens.We all have our fair share of band-aids and antibiotic ointment, but do you have medical supplies that can help with true medical emergencies?
 The following list is your basic medical preparations broken into sections of need to help in your organization.

 - Liquid antibacterial hand soap – 20